 Gurnard, Red – Chelidonichthys kumu – How to catch this tasty eating fish – Video

 Red gurnard are the most common of the species found in New Zealand waters.
 The others are: the similar looking but smaller scaly gurnard, the spotted gurnard, and the yellow spotted gurnard.
 These other gurnard species are generally smaller and confined to deeper offshore grounds.

-They are generally found on open sandy bottoms rather than over fowl ground.
-They can be caught around most of the New Zealand coastline, usually in shallow water but they are also caught in offshore water down to 180m.
+They are generally found over open sandy bottoms rather than over foul ground.
+They can be caught around most of the New Zealand coastline, usually in shallow water but they are also caught in offshore waters down to 180m.
 Red gurnard are caught commercially in New Zealand by shallow coastal trawling.
 If you are fishing from a boat and are starting to bring up gurnard you have drifted off the reef out over a sandy bottom.
 I have caught quite a few gurnard in the Marlborough Sounds.
 I have found they are more likely to be caught if you cast well out from shore rather than right in close.